BF3RM/vue-vext-plugin/README.md

 # vue-vext-plugin
 A vue plugin that adds a simple vext interface to communicate with Venice Unleashed.

+> Version 2+ only work with Vue 3.0.
+For the Vue 2.0 implemetation use 1.x of the plugin.

 ## Installation
 With npm
 ```